Adidas Barricade 2018 Review

 Adiwear Outsole

 The AdiWear 6 outsole is made of hardened rubber shaped into a herringbone pattern.
-With that high tech outsole, you get some of the best traction and durability you can find in a tennis shoe!
+With that high-tech outsole, you get some of the best traction and durability ever seen in a tennis shoe!
 This makes it perfect for changes of direction without slipping.

 Adituff Forefoot